crowbar/barclamp-crowbar/doc/devguide/api/barclamp.md

 #### Barclamp APIs

-Barclamps may expose their own set of APIs as `=/barclamp/v2/[resoources]=` depending on their need for functionality.
-Barclamps are expected to extend the documentation in `=/doc/devguide/api=` paths if they expose REST APIs.
+Barclamps may expose their own set of APIs as */barclamp/v2/[resoources]* depending on their need for functionality.
+Barclamps are expected to extend the documentation in the */doc/devguide/api* paths if they expose REST APIs.

-It is not required for barclamps to have additional API.
+>Barclamps are not required to have additional APIs.